 In a county renowned for its educational institutions, parents are presented with a wide array of schools accommodating students of all ages.
 Several local primary schools, including Larkrise Primary, East Oxford Primary, and St. Christopher’s, have received a rating of ‘good’ from Ofsted.

 Nearby private establishments cater for students ranging from three to 18 years old.
-Among the most desirable options are Rye St Antony, an all-girls school, and St. Edward’s, which is coeducational.
-Both schools provide boarding facilities alongside day tuition.
+Among the most desirable options are Headington Rye, an independent day and boarding schools for girls and boys aged 3-11 and girls aged 11-18.

 The acclaimed East Oxford School of Ballet provides part-time classes and specialised programs for aspiring dancers.
 Students can pursue examinations accredited by the Royal Academy of Dance and the Imperial Society of Teachers of Dancing.

-Schools rated as ‘outstanding’ by Ofsted in the area include The Cherwell School (ages 11-18), Windmill Primary School (ages 4-11), Oxfordshire Hospital School (special school, ages 3-18) and The Iffley Academy (special school, ages 5-18).
+Other ‘outstanding’ schools in East Oxford include, Windmill Primary School (ages 4-11), Oxfordshire Hospital School (special school, ages 3-18) and The Iffley Academy (special school, ages 5-18).

 Property Market in East Oxford